-To avoid damage to the phone, do not use any non-standard nano-SIM card cut from a SIM card.
+To avoid damage to the phone, do not use any other kind of SIM cards, or any non-standard nano-SIM card cut from a SIM card.
 You can get a standard nano-SIM card from your service provider.

 Insert the tip of the tray eject tool into the hole on the card tray.